Limitless (film): Plot

 Eddie learns that everyone who took NZT-48 is either hospitalized or dead.
-He repays Gennady but he finds one pill, and, after trying it, harasses Eddie for more.
+He repays Gennady but Gennady steals one pill, and, after trying it, harasses Eddie for more.
 He and Lindy are also pursued by a man in a trench coat, and she tells Eddie that she cannot be with him while he is on the drug.
 Using pills that he stashed at Lindy's apartment, Eddie experiments and learns to control his dosage, sleep schedule, and food intake to prevent side effects.
 He hires a laboratory to reverse-engineer the drug, an attorney to keep the police from investigating him, and two bodyguards to protect him from Gennady.

 On the day of the merger, Atwood falls into a coma.
 Eddie recognizes Atwood's driver as the man in the trench coat and realizes that Atwood was on NZT-48 and is suffering from withdrawal.
 While Eddie participates in a police lineup, his attorney steals his supply of pills.
 Eddie enters into withdrawal, and while Van Loon questions him about Atwood's coma, Eddie receives a parcel containing the severed hands of his bodyguards.

 He hurries home but Gennady breaks in, demanding more pills, which Eddie is finally out of.
 Gennady flaunts his abilities while injecting himself with NZT-48, explaining that direct injection into the bloodstream causes the effects to last longer.
 As Gennady prepares to eviscerate him, Eddie grabs his own knife and kills Gennady.

 Eddie consumes Gennady's blood to ingest the last of the NZT-48.
 His mental abilities restored, he kills the remaining henchmen and finds the man in the trench coat, surmising that Atwood employed him to locate more NZT-48.
 Once Atwood dies, the two recover Eddie's stash from his attorney's apartment.

 A year later, Eddie is running for the United States Senate.
 Van Loon visits him and reveals that he acquired the company that produced NZT-48 and shut down Eddie's laboratory.
 Acknowledging that Eddie will likely become President of the United States one day, Van Loon offers Eddie a continued supply of the drug in exchange for political support.
 Eddie tells Van Loon that he has already perfected the drug and weaned himself off it, retaining his abilities without side effects.
 Defeated, Van Loon leaves.

 Eddie goes to lunch with Lindy.
 After Eddie speaks in fluent-sounding Mandarin with the waiter, Lindy looks at Eddie suspiciously.
-He looks at Lindy and asks, "What?".
+He looks at Lindy and asks, "What?"